 Haleem/Halim is a favorite traditional meal in Iran and it's usually served for breakfast.
-The main ingredients for haleem are wheat and meat ( lamb, turkey).
+The main ingredients for haleem are wheat and meat ( beef, lamb or turkey).
 Haleem is a hearty and filling morning meal that is cooked slowly and requires some patience.
 In Iran there are also restaurants that serve haleem in the early hours of the morning or sell it as take-out.
 There are cooks who insist on cooking haleem the old fashioned way by cooking the wheat and stirring it all night long to have it ready for the hungry early risers.
 However, thanks to modern technology, which has brought about food processors and hand mixers, we can make haleem much faster.

 Growing up in the south of Iran, I would witness the vast fields of wheat every spring and the harvesting of crops months later.
 I wish my New York born and raised children could experience and witness the process of ground cultivation by hard working farmers, and observe the blossoming wheat sprouts and the harvesting and all the work and effort that goes into it all.
 That has been an amazing childhood memory that has helped keep me connected with nature ever since and makes me appreciate what the earth generously offers us each season and in every corner of the world.